Digital Detox + Creative Journalling Retreat with Venetia La Manna

 A PLACE TO CONNECT

-Step away from screens and immerse yourself in five restorative days of mindfulness practice, creative journalling, and renewal on the wild Pembrokeshire coast.
+Step away from screens and immerse yourself in five restorative days of mindfulness, creative journalling, and renewal on the wild Pembrokeshire coast.
 Nestled within a secluded 18th-century rectory overlooking the sea, this retreat invites you to pause, connect, and rediscover presence.

 Designed to transform your relationship with technology through awareness and curiosity, the programme weaves mindful movement, reflection, and periods of shared silence, fostering a deeper sense of connection and focus than daily digital life often allows.